 As St. Paul said, “Even Satan disguises himself as an angel of light” (2 Cor 11:14).

 Frances Kissling has gone on record as admitting that the pro-abort forces are losing; right now, they are engaged in their own internal argument over whether they should continue to pursue unrestricted abortions or concede a term limit.
 Other bits of Planned Barrenhood’s dirty laundry are starting to come forth.
 While there’s still a long, long road a-windin’, the tide is definitely turned in our favor.
+(Pardon the mixed metaphor.)

 It’s therefore very much in Satan’s favor to introduce a wedge issue into the pro-life camp.
 While it appears to be closer than ever, victory is just not that close.
 We still have many challenges to face, and we simply can’t afford a tactic that is not only divisive but holds so much potential to corrupt and destroy our efforts.

 When Julius Caesar’s wife was accused of assisting Publius Clodius in committing a blasphemy, the pontifex maximus and praetor defended his wife vigorously; yet he divorced her at the same time.
 When asked why, he responded, “Caesar’s wife, like all Caesar’s family, must be above suspicion.”